25 Good Jobs That Don't Drug Test (Or Are Less Likely To)

-Here are two startling statistics: More than one-third of Fortune 500 companies have admitted to checking out people's health records prior to making employment-related decisions.*** And in just the first half of 2015 alone, more than 102 million health records in the U.S. were exposed through data breaches.****
+Here are two startling statistics: More than one-third of Fortune 500 companies have admitted to checking out people's health records prior to making employment-related decisions.5 And in 2017 alone, nearly 5.6 million health records in the U.S. were exposed or stolen through data breaches.6

 How can that be?
 Simply put, whether due to employee carelessness or criminal activities, not all organizations play by the rules all of the time.
 And some of the rules don't provide enough privacy protection, especially in an age of electronic health records that can be hacked, sold, stolen, or shared illegally.
 Plus, many complaints about potential privacy violations are never fully investigated.

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 was supposed to give Americans some control over how their personal health information was used or disclosed to other parties.
 But as a result of new regulatory permissions that came into effect in 2003, self-insured employers now have the authority to get a lot of information related to an employee's health care for any "routine use" such as administrative transactions.
 (This authority generally applies to large employers who fund their own group health plans as opposed to sponsoring plans from outside insurance companies.)